jvzonlab/OrganoidTracker/manuals/API.md

 io.save_data_to_json(experiment, "my_file_name.aut")
 ```

-## Finding particles
+## Finding positions

-If you want to get the particles of a certain time point, you can do it like this:
+If you want to get the detected positions on a certain time point, you can do it like this:

 ```python
 from autotrack.core.experiment import Experiment